-There are a few preventative measures you can take to reduce the chances that your e-mail server will end up on a blacklist.
+There are a few preventative measures you can take to reduce the chances that your e-mail server will end up on

 1. Run antispyware software